 In this blog post, we share a quick and helpful resource that details why 'breaking it down' is important, how properly doing so could add green to your organization’s bottom line, as well as the best practices to leverage to better dispose of your business’s cardboard waste.

 The Golden Rule: Break It Down

 Breaking down your cardboard waste is more important than you might think it is, and not doing so usually results in more expensive bills for your business, here's why:

 To optimize the space in your container(s) and reduce the amount of pickups your business requires on a weekly or monthly basis it is best to break down all cardboard waste.
 Follow these easy steps to properly break it down:

 - Take your box and turn it upside down.
-Run a box cutter along the center bottom, slicing through the packing tape
+Run a box cutter along the center bottom seam, slicing through the packing tape

 - Repeat this under the two flaps on each end of the box, freeing the tape at the edges

 - Pull all four flaps straight up, so that all edges, on either end, move freely up and down

 - Lightly push and twist in until the box collapses on itself—flattened and ready to be stacked in your container